• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I never liked Gephardt or Daschle that much either.
 Mrs. Redneck is voting for John Edwards, who would be a great pick but who will likely wind up as your next attorney general.

 Wow.
-Thanks for dropping by, Dick.
+Thanks for dropping by, deck.

 Graham is well liked in Florida, but is a bland and unremarkable figure.
 He would do zip nationally, and at this point I doubt he would deliver Florida either.
 Nunn's been out of the spotlight for years, too.
 Why is he suddenly resurfacing?